 Proceedings from the VI Silicon in Agriculture Conference 2014 Also Proceedings from V Silicon in Agriculture Conference, Beijing 2011.
 See also the Rutgers University pdf file on this conference and Si in Agriculture.
 Conference South Africa 2008: Proceedings of the IV Silicon in Agriculture Conference pdf.
 Conference Brasil 2005: Proceedings of the III Silicon in Agriculture Conference

-Note the VII Silicon in Agriculture Conference will take place 24-28 October 2017 in Bangalore, India.
+Note the VII Silicon in Agriculture Conference took place 24-28 October 2017 in Bangalore, India.
 Contact www.silicon2017.com

-Also of relevance is the 3rd Biostimulants World Congress to be held in November 2017 in Miami, USA, organized by NewAgInternational. www.newaginternational.com
+Also of relevance is the 3rd Biostimulants World Congress, held in November 2017 in Miami, USA, organized by NewAgInternational. www.newaginternational.com

 Some reviews and a presentation in English (and Chinese-Mdn) by the Australian company Agripower – one of the sponsors of the Chinese conference, provide information on Silicon and its benefits to plants.
 Click on appropriate links on Agripower index page For conference research reports on ornamental crops, see: Miniature rose (p176), Rose (p178), Chrysanthemum (p186), Poinsettia (p188).
 For reports on applications of stabilized Silicic acid (foliar application) on agricultural crops, see pages: 99, 151 and 183.